Omega-3 and Vitamin E: Can You Take Them Together?

 Why is this important?

-If your fish oil oxidizes on the shelf or in the bottle, you are essentially swallowing rancid fat, which can promote rather than reduce inflammation.
-Independent testing of commercial fish oils has repeatedly found peroxide levels above industry guidelines in a substantial proportion of products.
-Vitamin E is added to most reputable fish oil products specifically to protect against this oxidation during storage.
+If fish oil oxidizes on the shelf or in the bottle, you are essentially swallowing rancid fat, which can promote rather than reduce inflammation.
+Independent testing of commercial fish oils has repeatedly found a meaningful share of products with peroxide levels above industry guidelines.
+A small amount of vitamin E is added to most reputable fish oil products specifically to slow this oxidation during storage.

-Inside the body, omega-3 fatty acids that integrate into membranes remain susceptible to oxidative damage.
-Adequate vitamin E status helps preserve membrane integrity and may amplify the anti-inflammatory effects of EPA and DHA.
-This pairing is also relevant for people with metabolic syndrome, where both oxidative stress and dyslipidemia are common.
+Inside the body, omega-3 fatty acids that integrate into membranes stay susceptible to oxidative damage, and adequate vitamin E status helps preserve membrane integrity.
+This is also relevant for people with metabolic syndrome, where oxidative stress and abnormal lipids often occur together.

-Caveat: high-dose vitamin E (over 400 IU/day) has been associated with mixed cardiovascular outcomes and possible bleeding risk, especially in combination with anticoagulants.
-The benefit comes from physiological doses, not megadoses.
+The one caution runs in the other direction: very high-dose vitamin E has been associated with mixed cardiovascular outcomes and a possible increase in bleeding risk, especially alongside blood thinners.
+The benefit here comes from modest, physiological amounts, not from megadoses.

 What should you do?

-Take both with a meal containing fat for best absorption.
-Refrigerate fish oil once opened to slow oxidation.
-If your fish oil smells or tastes fishy or rancid, discard it; that is a sign of advanced oxidation that no antioxidant can reverse.
+After opening, and over time: Refrigerate fish oil once opened and keep it away from light to slow oxidation.
+If it ever smells or tastes fishy or rancid, discard it.
+That is a sign of advanced oxidation that no antioxidant can reverse.
+Revisit any high-dose vitamin E with your clinician rather than continuing it indefinitely.

 Which specific products are affected?